crjaensch/smart-todo-cli/README.md

-# Smart Todo CLI
+# Smart Todo TUI

-A minimalistic command-line todo app with AI assistance.
+A minimalistic terminal user interface (TUI) todo app with AI assistance.
 Manage your tasks efficiently with natural language processing and a clean terminal interface.

 ## Features